 • Ask for information regarding river levels and hazards

-Please ensure you ask for information regarding any river hazards.
-Remember that the river level can change rapidly and this will affect your group risk assessment.
+• Remember the river level can change rapidly and this WILL affect your group risk assessment

 A team of experienced paddlers will be based on Warden Gorge to provide advice and assistance.
 The presence of safety cover on the Gorge does not replace your own group control and safety measures.

 As this is a Site of Special Scientific Interest, access and portages are restricted.
 Novice paddlers should NOT attempt this section and should egress at Barrasford.
 We will monitor this and reserve the right to take action against organised groups that disregard this warning.

 All paddlers considering paddling water over grade 2 must be experienced and able to paddle to that standard and understand current rescue techniques.
 Inspect Barrasford Rapid, (river left) as this is a fast flowing, narrow and shallow shoot with large boulders in the main flow.

 There is a high possibility of getting pinned.
 This is not advisable for Novice or Open boats.
 Look out for the warning signs.
 Ensure that you are properly equipped following BCU recommendations with correctly fitted CE marked buoyancy aids and helmets on All rivers and All disciplines.